 For an illustrated demonstration of the risotto method, see this step-by-step tutorial: how to make risotto.

-- 1 Tbsp vegetable oil, plus an extra 2 Tbsp oil for crisping the sage
+- 1 tablespoon vegetable oil (plus an extra 2 tablespoon oil for crisping the sage)

-- 6-8 fresh whole sage leaves, plus a few extra leaves finely chopped
+- 6 to 8 fresh whole sage leaves (plus a few extra leaves finely chopped)

 - Heat the stock in a saucepan, and lower the heat so that it just stays hot but doesn't boil.